Byline: Roberto

 3. Window Shades

-Window covers do more than block heat.
-They add privacy and security.
-During the day, they keep your van cooler.
-At night, they help you go stealth camping without unwanted attention.
-Make sure to get shades fitted for your specific model.
+At night, they help you go stealth camping without extra eyes on you.
+Make sure to get shades fitted for your exact model.
 Off-brand options are fine as long as the sizing matches.

 4. Folding Tables and Chairs